5l1v3r1/maahro/README.md

 # Maahro
-1. Advanced sub domain hack software
+1. Advanced sub domain dictionary based hack software
 2. This is a protection software by hacking and revealing full information it can

 # LICENSE